simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 **File Explorer:** File Explorer is a file management tool in Windows OS that allows users to navigate and organize files and folders.
 It provides a graphical interface for performing file operations such as copying, moving, and deleting.

-**Customization Options:** Windows OS offers a wide range of customization options, allowing users to personalize their desktop, taskbar, and Start menu.
+**Customization Options:** Windows OS offers many customization options, allowing users to personalize their desktop, taskbar, and Start menu.
 Users can change themes, wallpapers, icons, and other visual elements to suit their preferences.

 **Accessibility Features:** Windows OS includes various accessibility features to assist users with disabilities.
 These features provide options for visual, hearing, and motor impairments, ensuring inclusivity and usability.